Basics

 In the field of case study research, where a particular case (or a few cases) is studied in-depth, pilot studies can help in delineating the boundaries of the case, deciding on the data collection methods, and anticipating potential challenges in data gathering or interpretation.

-Lastly, psychiatric research, which delves into understanding mental processes, behaviors, and disorders, frequently employs pilot studies, especially when introducing new therapeutic techniques or interventions.
+Lastly, psychiatric research, which looks into understanding mental processes, behaviors, and disorders, frequently employs pilot studies, especially when introducing new therapeutic techniques or interventions.
 A small-scale preliminary study can help identify any potential risks or issues before applying a new method or tool more broadly.

 At its core, a pilot study is a testing ground for the tools, techniques, and strategies that will be employed in the main study.
 By test-driving these elements, you can identify weaknesses or areas of improvement in the methodology.